 And it’s not out of the ordinary.

-After facing the first snow falls, then the bitter cold and a long feeling of winter, things don’t get better once spring rolls around.
+After facing the first snow fall of the year, then the bitter cold, and a long feeling of winter, things don’t get better once spring rolls around.
 While the rest of Canada is waking up to a new season in March and April, Calgary is actually experiencing the snowiest months of the year.

 The only good thing about snow in Calgary is that it’s usually gone as quickly as it arrives.
 The dry air is ripe to suck up the moisture from the ground, especially if a chinook blows in from the mountains.